Cape Coral Firefighters rescue cat trapped between two buildings

 Because of the tight fit, firefighters used a long reaching pike pole, normally used to pull down ceilings in a structural fire, along with the noose used by Animal Services to move the cat forward out into the open.
 The animal was none the worse for wear save for some scrapes and abrasions caused by being wedged against the stucco covering of both buildings.

 Once the cat was rescued, he was given an identification number and transported to Lee County Animal Services for evaluation and adoption.
 Officer Watkins nicknamed the cat ‘Chance’.
 “Because the chiropractor that owns the building is named Chance Wunderlich and because the cat got a second ‘chance’ at living, it seems only appropriate,” said Fire Department spokesman Michael Heeder.
 “Whether it is a dog trapped in the canal, ducklings, trapped in a storm drain, a cat trapped between buildings or a loved one trapped in a wrecked car, our firefighters take every rescue effort seriously.”

 Chance is one of many domesticated animals that Lee County Animal Services in need of a forever home after being rescued.
 For anyone interested in checking on and adopting ‘Chance’, his ID is A585602.
 There are many other dogs and cats that are also available.
 Anyone interested can call (239) 533-7387 or log on to www.LeeLostPets.com.

-- Cape Coral Fire Dept. to host open houses this weekend
+- Sixth annual Cape Coral Fire Dept. Open House this weekend